CMPMPOWE/MorganPowell.github.io/README.md

   },
 })
 ```
-Download the Node.js in your cleint folder.
+Download the Node.js in your client folder.